molecule-one/api/api-v2.md

 ]
 ```

-If the search was run with the `detail_level: "synthesis"` parameter, additional fields `synthesis` and `decomposition` will be returned:
+If the search was run with the `detail_level: "synthesis"` attribute, additional fields `synthesis` and `decomposition` will be returned:

 ```js
 [